 Today we are re-chartering GMI, pledging our support to work together for the next five years to address methane.
-In addition to strategically aligning with CCAC and UNECE to achieve greater synergies, we are shifting emphasis from site-specific project development towards development of policies, practices and tools that will deliver substantial emission reductions in the near- to medium-term.
+In addition to strategically aligning with CCAC and UNECE to achieve greater synergies, we are expanding emphasis beyond site-specific project development to include the development of policies, practices and tools that will deliver substantial emission reductions in the near- to medium-term.
 We are also creating a more inclusive structure that enables broader leadership opportunities and streamlines efforts.
 By building upon our successful foundation with our new partners, we will be even more effective in our efforts to tackle this important global challenge.